Top 10 states where speeding is causing the most deaths

 6.52 speeding-related deaths per 100,000 residents

 In most states, including Alabama, fines for speeding violations are typically doubled if the incident takes place within a construction work zone.
-The base fine amount for a speeding violation will depend on the exact speed and location where a driver was ticketed.
+The base fine amount for a speeding violation depends on the exact speed and location where a driver was ticketed.
 In Alabama, 22% of crashes in work zones result in injuries.

 5.85 speeding-related deaths per 100,000 residents